 Arts + Culture

-Now in its third year, Art Central Hong Kong 2017 will be held on the waterfront of Hong Kong’s Central business district, overlooking Victoria Harbour.
+Now in its fifth year, Art Central Hong Kong 2019 will be held on the waterfront of Hong Kong’s Central business district, overlooking Victoria Harbour.

-Art Central runs concurrently with Art Basel Hong Kong, and the consensus last year was that it upstaged the prestigious event.
+Art Central runs concurrently with Art Basel Hong Kong, and the two venues are a five minute taxi ride apart.

 It was quite hike from the Central MTR station to Art Central, taking me along a lengthy elevated walkway, the Star Ferry Terminal and a Ferris Wheel, and along a stretch of waterfront overlooking Victoria Harbour,

 What the art fair lacked in accessibility, however, it made up for in both presentation and content